They say a diamond is just a piece of charcoal that has learned to handle pressure exceptionally well.

 - Describing our chosen way forward in a way that inspires us, and the people around us, to long to make it happen

-For the next 100 days or so, this blog will bring you one key extract from the book each day: one from the Introduction, one from Chapter 1, one from Chapter 2, and so on.
+For the next 100 days or so, this blog will bring you one key extract from the book each day: one from the Introduction, then one from Chapter 1, one from Chapter 2, and so on.

-The more you master these seven skills, the more antifragile you will become: able not only to survive the changes that are happening but to use these changes to become a stronger and more valuable version of yourself — to become the diamond you most want to become.
+The more you master these seven skills, the more antifragile you will become: able not only to survive the changes that are happening but to use these changes to become a stronger and more inspired version of yourself — to become the diamond you most want to become.

-Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.
+Adapted from The Churning, Inner Leadership: a framework and a set of tools for building inspiration in a time of change.

 You can sign up to daily posts here.